muratkeremozcan/cctdd/ch04-HeaderBar/HeaderBar.md

 ## Summary & takeaways

-The main takeaway in this section is the parent-child relationship between the components.
+The main takeaway in this section is the parent-child relationship between the components, and a demo of how top level `data-cy` selectors make child components easier to reference in higher level tests.

-If a child component is using `react-router`, when testing the parent component, we also have to wrap the parent in `BrowserRouter`.
+If a child component is using `react-router`, when testing the parent component we also have to wrap the parent in `BrowserRouter`.

 In a parent component, we do not need to repeat the tests for the child component, because we covered all of it at the child.
-The same thought process applies to higher level tests with e2e test.
+The same thought process applies to higher level tests with e2e.

 When designing the component, we do not necessarily have to go through a traditional RedGreenRefactor cycle.
 When our test tool is also the design tool, our RGR can as well be incremental visual enhancements to the component whilst adding classes and css.